WMD-group/xtalmet/_sources/index.rst.txt

 Welcome to xtalmet documentation!
 =================================
 **xtalmet** (Crystal Metrics) is a Python library that contains a variety of distance metrics for crystal structures.
-It also supports the evaluation of the uniqueness or novelty of a set of crystals using these metrics.
+It also supports evaluating the validity, stability, uniqueness, and novelty (VSUN) of a set of crystals.
+The uniqueness and novelty depend on the selected distance metric.

 .. toctree::